ldynia/workshop-containerized/readme.md

 user@machine:~/containerized-workshop$ docker ps
 CONTAINER ID        IMAGE                               COMMAND                  CREATED             STATUS              PORTS               NAMES db8b56d90a48        ldynia/conteneraized-workshop:1.0   "fsa-analyzer /app..."
 2 seconds ago       Up 1 second                             sharp_brown
 878469647aa4        alpine:3.6                          "/bin/sh"                2 hours ago         Up 24 seconds                           angry_swanson

 # After program prodiced output run `docker ps` again
 CONTAINER ID        IMAGE                               COMMAND                  CREATED             STATUS              PORTS               NAMES
 878469647aa4        alpine:3.6                          "/bin/sh"                2 hours ago         Up 24 seconds                           angry_swanson
 ```

-As you can see our _sharp_brown_ container was visible for 5 seconds and disappeared right after our program ended.
-There is a way how to keep container up (running) and I will show you how to do it in **Program - Part II**
+As you can see our *sharp_brown* container was visible for 5 seconds and disappeared right after our program ended.
+There is a way to keep container up (running) and I will show you how to do it in **Program - Part II**

 ## Docker Hub